Millie-10/Commonwealth-Games-2022/README.md

 ![athlete](medals_by_athlete.png)

 #### Observation
 Emma Mckeon is the most decorated athlete.
 She won a total of 8 medals(6 gold and 2 silver medals).
-Mollie O'Callie and Tom Dean won 7 medals each while Duncan Scott, James Guy, Kaylee McKeon, Summer Mcl follwed behind with a total of medals each
+Mollie O'Callaghan and Tom Dean won 7 medals each while Duncan Scott, James Guy, Kaylee McKeon, Summer Mckintosh followed behind with a total of 6 medals each.

 ![medals](medal_comparison.png)